triforkamsterdam/BrightCenterSDK/README.md

 # Brightcenter SDK

 Use this SDK to make it easy to communicate with the Brightcenter backend.
-Also it contains the student picker which helps you login to Bright Center and select students from a list of groups.
+Also it contains the student picker which helps you login to Brightcenter and select students from a list of groups.

 Requirements:
 - iPad only (for now)